 We got up to our land for the first time since purchasing.
 I will post pictures as I get started on it.
-I suspect it will take a couple of years to get everything done as it is boat access and we are going to be paying cash as we go.
+I suspect it will take a couple of years to get everything done as it is boat access and we are going to try and pay cash as we go.

 And there she is with her new decking on.
 Still have to install some 1×3 cedar along the edge for rub rails so the boats don’t get dinged up.
 I put in removable dock sections so when I attempt to make it a winch out dock for winter time it wont be heavy.
 That will be a complete experiment, haven’t seen any other steel docks that have been winched out up here before.
 I welded up a bracket that connects to the concrete base on shore.
 I am going to weld an A-frame that attaches to the base and steel cables will run from the anchor spot on shore to the top of the A-frame.
 From there steel cables will run out to the mid and end points of the dock.
 Flip the winch switch and hopefully it all comes up out of the water before the ice sets in.